6 Ways to Spice Up Your Safety Training Routine

 Most adults can sit and listen to someone else talk for only about 7 minutes before their minds begin to drift off.
 Therefore, trainers should be willing to do whatever it takes to keep their listeners on their mental toes.
 Pre-program your presentation with ways to surprise your listeners into engaging their minds every 5 to 7 minutes.
 Keeping your audience guessing "What are they going to do next?" is an effective way to hold their attention.

 Use humor to get and keep people engaged.
-Intersperse your presentation with jokes, funny pictures, or video clips.
-You can probably develop a safety moral for just about any funny picture or video clip that comes across your desk.
+Intersperse your presentation with jokes, funny pictures or video clips.

 Credibility is the most important aspect of a successful training program.
 Make sure you're prepared.
 People want to learn from people with expertise.
 Also, keep in mind that a good trainer is also a good listener.